 Breast Cancer Support

-Our multidisciplinary BreastCare Center team provides clinically superior day-to-day and long-term care and support if you have breast cancer or breast disease.
-Staying connected is a crucial component to getting, and staying well — for you, your family and friends, and caregivers.
+Support services are a crucial component to getting, and staying well — for you, your family and friends, and caregivers.
 These resources may help:

 - Support groups dedicated to women diagnosed with breast cancer.
 We can connect you with support groups here at BIDMC or in your community, whether you are newly diagnosed, undergoing treatment, or have finished treatment.